 Make 2

-R2: Ch 1, turn, 1 sc in each st across.
-Without twisting your row, join to the first sc of the row with 1 sl st. [36]
+Row 2: 1 sc in each st across.
+Without twisting your row, join to the first sc of the row with a sl st. [36]

 You will now be working in rounds.

-R3: Ch 2, *FPdc around the first st, BPdc around the next st**.
-Rep from * to ** around.
+Rnd 3: Ch 2 (does not count as a stitch), *FPdc around the next st, BPdc around the next st**.
+Work from * to ** around.
 Sl st to the first FPdc to join.
 [36]

-R4: Ch 2, *FPdc around the first st, BPdc around the next st**.
-Rep from * to ** around working the last BPdc around the last st AND the ch 2 from the previous round (this is just to make it less visible – when we work around it it creates a nicer finished space).
+Rnd 4: Ch 2, *FPdc around the next st, BPdc around the next st**.
+Rep from * to ** around.
 Sl st to the first FPdc to join.
 [36]

-R13: 1 sc in each st around.
-Finish off with an invisible join and weave in any remaining ends.
+Rnd 13: Ch 1, 1 sc in each st around.
+Finish off with a tight sl st, or an invisible join.
 [36]

 Adult Large